vickimzhang/vmzhang-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in the [Kotanen Lab](https://www.utm.utoronto.ca/~w3pkota/) at the University of Toronto at Mississauga.
+I am a PhD Candidate in the [Kotanen Lab](https://www.utm.utoronto.ca/~w3pkota/) at the University of Toronto at Mississauga.
 For my graduate work, I am investigating the persistence of invasive species in the subarctic and tundra.
 Other current projects include improving RStats, data visualization and modelling knowledge, and developing mentorship and pedagogical skills in university-level science courses and research.

 I completed my Honour's Bachelor of Science in the Department of Ecology and Evolutionary Biology at the University of Toronto.
 My undergraduate thesis work was supervised by [Locke Rowe](https://rowe.eeb.utoronto.ca/) and [David Punzalan](https://www.davidpunzalan.com/), where I investigated the distributions and range shifts of two ambush bug species, _Phymata americana_ and _P. pennsylvanica_.